redbluewater/findformula/README.md

 ## Step 1.
 Align the peaks within the desired margin of error.
 For the WHOI instrument, we have been using 1 ppm.
 In the line below, the first '1' indicates that the code should use a 1 ppm margin of error for the peaks.
-The second '1' instructs Matlab to show you its progress - that can be changed to '0' if you don't want to have any information printed out in the command window.
+The second '1' instructs MATLAB to show you its progress - that can be changed to '0' if you don't want to have any information printed out in the command window.

 Note that code expects 'data' to be a matrix with multiple cells.
 There will be one cell per sample.
 Within each cell, there is a two column matrix.
 The first column is the list of m/z values in that sample and the second column is the peak heights for each m/z value. \
 ```[Peaks Intensity] = multiple_spectra_KL4(data,1,1);```